 Both Java and Go are multithreaded, which means they can execute multiple tasks within one process.
 Note, however, that Go wins in this competition due to better efficiency.
 That makes it the perfect choice for processor-intensive operations such as search algorithms in apps.

-Garbage collectors refer to a coding feature that helps with efficient memory recycling.
+Garbage collectors refer to a coding feature that helps with efficient memory management.
 The program automatically takes care of memory deallocation, so that developers don’t have to deal with quite as many memory leaks, bugs, and data structure implementations manually.
 As you might suspect, this process also contributes to the reduction of expenses.

 Debugging is essential to the success of your project as it enables fast identification and fixing of glitches in the app.
 Testing frameworks contribute to reducing the maintenance costs due to automation of the processes.
 There is almost no manual intervention necessary, and the testing is more accurate.